geoman-io/leaflet-geoman/README.md

 ### Getting Started

-#### Init leaflet-geoman
+#### Init Leaflet-Geoman

 Just include `leaflet-geoman.min.js` right after Leaflet.
 It initializes itself.
 If
-you want certain layers to be ignored by leaflet-geoman, pass `pmIgnore: true` to
+you want certain layers to be ignored by Leaflet-Geoman, pass `pmIgnore: true` to
 their options when creating them.
 Example:

 ```js
 L.marker([51.50915, -0.096112], { pmIgnore: true }).addTo(map);
 ```

-Enable leaflet-geoman on an ignored layer:
+Enable Leaflet-Geoman on an ignored layer:
 ```js
 layer.setStyle({pmIgnore: false});
 // layer.options.pmIgnore = false; // If the layer is a LayerGroup / FeatureGroup / GeoJSON this line is needed too